jnieshaaa/EduCompose/docs/backend/IMPLEMENTATION_SUMMARY.md

 ### Using Transformer-Based Claim Classifier

 The transformer-based claim classifier is **automatically enabled** by default in `ArgumentMiner`.
-It uses zero-shot classification with RoBERTa to identify argumentation components (claims, evidence, counterclaims, etc.) with higher accuracy than pattern-based methods.
+It uses a fine-tuned DistilBERT model to identify argumentation components (claims, evidence, counterclaims, etc.) with higher accuracy than pattern-based methods.

 **Installation:**